Sizzling sports car with searing speed and sensational sound

-The stunning machine you see before you is the all-new Mercedes-AMG GT.
+The stunning machine you see before you is the Mercedes-AMG GT Coupe.

-There are two versions on offer – the regular GT, faster GT S, even quicker GT C and range-topping hardcore GT R.
+There are four versions on offer – the regular GT, faster GT S, even quicker GT C and range-topping hardcore GT R.

 Big engine, big power

 The basic recipe looks great.
-Power comes from a 4-litre, twin-turbocharged V8 petrol engine.
-It develops 456bhp and 600Nm of torque in its lower GT state of tune, which means 0-62mph flashes by in four seconds flat.
+Power comes from a 4.0-litre, twin-turbocharged V8 petrol engine in all versions.
+It develops 476hp and 630Nm of torque in its lower GT state of tune, which means 0-62mph flashes by in four seconds flat.
 This version is electronically limited to 189mph.

-If that’s not enough, the GT S uses the same engine turned up to 503bhp and 650Nm.
+If that’s not enough, the GT S uses the same engine turned up to 522bhp and 670Nm.
 That means 0-62mph in 3.8 seconds and a top speed limited to 193mph.